edgedb/easy-edgedb/README.md

   property number -> sequence;
 ```

-This won't work because each `sequence` keeps a record of the most recent number, and if every type just `sequence` then they would share it.
+This won't work because each `sequence` keeps a record of the most recent number, and if every type just uses `sequence` then they would share it.
 So the right way to do it is to extend it to another type that you give a name to, and then that type will start from 1.
 So our `Townsperson` type would look like this instead:

 ```
 scalar type TownspersonNumber extending sequence;